 Old Deer, New Tricks: Seabury Applies Next Generation Sequencing to the White-Tailed Deer

-team of scientists, Dr. Christopher M. Seabury, assistant professor
+his team of scientists, Dr. Christopher M. Seabury, assistant

 Biomedical Sciences (CVM), utilized next generation sequencing

 technologies to develop a working comparative knowledge of the

 Polymorphism and Comparative Analyses in the White-tailed Deer

 (Odocoileus virginianus): A Model for Conservation Genomics" was